3 - Chromosome Variation

 9. A ____________________ translocation involves only the acrocentric chromosomes.

-10. Reciprocal translocations of the __________________ segregation type result in two normal gametes and two translocation gametes.
+10. Reciprocal translocations that separate via the __________________ segregation pattern produces two normal gametes and two translocation gametes.
+All offspring produced from this event are normal.